toivjon/max-pondus/README.md

 Both projects and their usage instructions can be found under the corresponding folders.

+## Entities
+This section contains the list and description about the entities within the application.

+TODO

 ## TODO
 This section contains a list of features waiting for implementation.